JoePaxton/familiarity/README.md

 This shows that the artist is very well-known, but not overwhelmingly "famous".

 On the other hand, the 'hotttness' attribute gives a floating-point decimal value that displays the "hype" or "buzz" an artist is getting currently.
-The 'hotttnesss' attribute is biased in the sense that the information is only useful for present day data and will be much different than artists in the past.
+The 'hotttnesss' attribute is biased, in the sense that the information is only useful for present day data and will be much different compared to artists who had more "hype" years ago, like *The Beatles*.
 There is not much blog posts, website articles, or other website information about popular artists decades ago.

-The [familiarity] attribute is an easier value to analyze the strength between different artists, especially when it comes to different time periods.
+The [familiarity] attribute is an easier value to analyze for the "strength value" between different artists, especially when it comes to different time periods.

 ### 2. Mini-abstract and relevance of [Echo Nest Artist API]: